Solving DAEs with Probabilistic Numerics

 ┌ Info: Results

-The error for the index-1 DAE solve is much lower.
+The error for the index-1 DAE solve is quite a bit lower.
 Thus it seems that, even if the index-3 DAE could also be solved directly, index lowering might still be beneficial when solving DAEs with the EK1!

 References